xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILES**(directory\_text)

-Directory\_text    specifies which directories or folders to return filenames from.
+Directory\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies which directories or folders to return filenames from.

   - > Directory\_text accepts an asterisk (\*) to represent a series of
     > characters and a question mark (?) to represent a single character